Student and Research Assistant Hiring Information

 |Employee||Base Rate||With Vacation Pay (Gross pay rate employee receives)||With Employer Contribution to CPP, EI, WCB (rate to be charged to research account)|

-|Minimum Wage Employee||$11.55/hr||$12.01/hr||$13.45/hr|
+|Minimum Wage Employee||$14.50/hr||$15.08/hr||$16.36/hr|

 You can choose to pay your Research Assistant (RA) on either the hourly or salary payroll.
 The majority of RA’s are paid on the salary payroll.

-Employees on the salary payroll will be paid a daily rate for each day of the contract term (including statutory and university holidays).
+- Employees on the salary payroll will be paid a daily rate for each day of the contract term (including statutory and university holidays).

 If an employees’ hours will be standard over the work term (not necessarily the same every day, but the same over a two-week period), it is best to place them on the salary payroll.
 If an employee’s hours will be inconsistent, they should be placed on the hourly payroll.

 Whether you are placing the employee on the salary or hourly payroll, you need to complete this section.
 Payroll needs to know the start/end date of the term.
 It is important these dates are accurate – the employee will only be covered by WCB during these dates.
 The form will automatically count all work days (M-F) between the two dates.

 You also need to enter the GL or GL’s to which the contract funding will be expensed.
 If you are unsure of the GL, please contact Financial Services.
 Incomplete or incorrect information will cause delay in processing and payment.

 Please make sure the funding percentages add up to 100%.

 You will need to complete ONLY ONE of the following sections – do not complete both.